Hoare meets Heisenberg: A Lightweight Logic for Quantum Programs: Introduction

-\paragraph{Additive types and their applications} All of the ideas discussed up to this point deal with the realm of stabilizer states and Clifford circuits which are not universal for quantum computing.
-For instance, while we can add the axiom $T: \Z \rightarrow \Z$ to our system, the stabilizer formalism is incapable of expressing the action of the $T$ gate on $\X$.
-We address this shortcoming by developing \emph{additive types} in~\Cref{sec:additive-types}, which are expressed as linear combinations of our basic types.
-This allows us to express the complete type for the $T$ gate as $T: (\X \rightarrow \sqt(\X + \Y)) \cap \left(\Z \rightarrow \Z\right)$.
+\paragraph{Additive predicates and their applications} All the ideas discussed up to this point deal with the realm of stabilizer states and Clifford circuits, which are not universal for quantum computing.
+For instance, while we can add the axiom $\hoare{\Z}{T}{\Z}$ to our system, the stabilizer formalism is incapable of expressing the action of the $T$ gate on $\X$.
+We address this shortcoming by developing \emph{additive predicates} in~\Cref{sec:additive-types}, which are expressed as linear combinations of our basic predicates.
+This allows us to express the action of $T$ on $\X$ as $\hoare{\X}{T}{\sqt(\X + \Y)}$.

-Since the $T$-gate is not the only way to achieve universal quantum computation, we produce a straightforward algorithm for adding new gates to the system (such as the Toffoli) by fully deriving their types.
-A particularly nice application has to do with multiply-controlled $Z$ gates, which have very succinct types.
-In fact, comparing their types to that of the $T$ gate, we can easily show that synthesizing an $n$-controlled $Z$-gate requires at least $(2k-2)$ $T$-gates.
+Since the $T$-gate is not the only way to achieve universal quantum computation, we produce a straightforward algorithm for adding new gates to the system (such as the Toffoli) by fully deriving their corresponding rules.
+A particularly nice application has to do with multiply-controlled $Z$ gates, which have very succinct postconditions when applied to \X or \Z qubits.
+In fact, comparing their derived rules to that of the $T$ gate, we can easily show that synthesizing an $n$-controlled $Z$-gate requires at least $(2n-2)$ $T$-gates.

-In~\Cref{sec:meas-add}, we discuss how to compute the post-measurement type following a single qubit computational basis measurement on single and two qubit additive types.
-Putting these pieces together in~\Cref{sec:magic}, we derive the type for gate injection circuits that use associated magic states to implement non-Clifford circuits.
-We focus on single-qubit unitaries that correspond to a rotation about the $Z$ axis, i.e., that rotate types in the $\X/\Y$-plane by some angle $\theta$.
+In~\Cref{sec:meas-add}, we discuss how to determine the postcondition of a single-qubit computational basis measurement given one- and two-qubit additive preconditions.
+Putting these pieces together in~\Cref{sec:magic}, we derive rules for gate injection circuits that use associated magic states to implement non-Clifford circuits.
+We focus on single-qubit unitaries that correspond to a rotation about the $Z$ axis, i.e., that rotate qubits in the $\X/\Y$-plane by some angle $\theta$.